 Babassu seed oil comes from the nuts of the tree of the same name.
-Originally from Amazonia, Babassu is a palm tree whose oil has been used since very ancient times by the Mayas.
+Originally from Amazonia, Babassu is a palm tree whose oil has been used by the Mayas since ancient times.
 It has as many cosmetic benefits as it does food.
 Babassu's ecological impact is very different from the unloved palm oil.
 Babassu oil is made from nuts harvested from trees growing in the wild.
 A law authorizing the gathering has been adopted in several Amazonian states where Babassu grows so that local populations can feed their families and thus contribute to the economy of the community.
-These measures also preserve the species by prohibiting deforestation, the use of pesticides and the exploitation of crops.
+These measures also preserve the species by prohibiting deforestation, the use of pesticides, and the exploitation of crops.
 Thus, unlike palm oil, Babassu vegetable oil supports local populations and preserves the environment.

-Its high concentration of tocotrienols also gives it antioxidant, anti-free radical and anti-aging properties to fight against aging of the skin.
+Its high concentration of tocotrienols also gives it antioxidant, anti-free radical, and anti-aging properties to fight against the aging of the skin.